 Whether you are in Shelby, Rutherfordton, Lincolnton, Gastonia, or a nearby county, our attorneys are here for you.
 Call Teddy, Meekins & Talbert today at (704) 734-9512 or use our online contact form.

-Divorce is never easy.
+Preparing for a divorce is never easy.
 But having an experienced, knowledgeable, and compassionate lawyer to guide you through the process can help you weigh your legal options and avoid missteps.
 There is more than one way to obtain a divorce in North Carolina, making it a “hybrid” state for divorce.
 A knowledgeable divorce lawyer can advise you on what steps to take, based on your circumstances.

 No-fault divorce: In North Carolina, either party can apply for divorce without proving the other party’s conduct is to blame for the dissolution of the marriage.
 To obtain a no-fault divorce, you must be a resident of the state for at least six months.
 Secondly, you and your spouse must live apart for one year with the intent of not living together again.
 After one year of separation, you are eligible to file for a divorce.